isomerpages/mse/news/Committee-of-supply/_posts/2021-03-04-speech-by-mos-desmond-tan.md

 21 One successful recipient, Indoor Farm Factory Innovation, or I.F.F.I Pte Ltd is setting up a high-tech indoor vegetable farm with a vertical integration growth system of up to 8 meters in height.
 I look forward to their vegetables hitting the shelves this year.

-22 To produce more with less, we must continue investing in technology. **[Update]** Under the $144 million Singapore Food Story R&amp;D Programme, three Grant Calls on Sustainable Urban Food Production and Future Foods on Alternative Proteins have been launched.
+22 To produce more with less, we must continue investing in technology.
+Under the $144 million Singapore Food Story R&amp;D Programme, three Grant Calls on Sustainable Urban Food Production and Future Foods on Alternative Proteins have been launched.
 Award results will be announced soon.

 _Agri-Food Cluster Transformation Fund_

-23 SFA has supported existing farms to achieve higher productivity through the Agriculture Productivity Fund (APF) since 2015. **[Update]** As of end-December 2020, $43 million have been committed from the APF to support 118 farms.
+23 SFA has supported existing farms to achieve higher productivity through the Agriculture Productivity Fund (APF) since 2015.
+As of end-December 2020, $43 million have been committed from the APF to support 118 farms.

 24 Homegrown company, Blue Ocean Aquaculture Technology, benefitted from the APF to invest in the Recirculating Aquaculture System technology which enables it to farm fish in an indoor controlled environment and to recycle water within the production loop.